ipfs/team-mgmt/OKR/CLUSTER.md

 The following items complete IPFS Cluster for default usage as a Pinset orchestration tool.

 * KR: Swagger API documentation for the REST API (Kishan) - P0
-* KR: Re-organizing and iterating on the current documentation/website (Mhz) - P0
+* KR: Re-organizing and iterating on the current documentation/website (Mhz, pkafei) - P0
 * KR: Generate 3 step-by-step guides for standard ways of using Cluster
   * KR: Guide on CLI tooling (Adrian) P0
   * KR: Guide on how IPFS and Cluster works (Mhz) P0